jyoung4242/articles/peasy/introduction/peasy.md

 ## More information

 More information can be found in the github repo for Peasy-Lib, you also will find all the other companion packages there too.
-Also, Peasy has a Discord server where we hang out and discuss peasy and help each other out.
+Also, Peasy has a Discord server where we hang out and discuss Peasy and help each other out.

 Github Repo: [Here](https://github.com/peasy-lib/peasy-lib/tree/main/packages/peasy-ui)